rjspencer/docs/theming.md

 text
 :	the text to be put inside the `<a>` tag *defaults to "Download"*

-storeitemid
+storeitemid (*required*)
-:	the ID of the audio playlist you want to download *required*
+:	the ID of the audio playlist you want to download

 class
 :	the class to assign to the `<a>` tag